 Will my road insurance policy cover me on track days?

 No, not usually, but it is definitely worth checking with your insurance company.
 Some car insurance companies will add track day cover to your policy for a small premium or increase in your excess.
 Remember to explain to you insurance company that track days are not competitive racing events and that you are attending to improve your driving skills.
+Most Insurance companies will need at least a weeks notice of your intended participation.
 Be aware that Insurance is NOT mandatory to attend our events but the onus is on you.

 Do you have any cars to hire, or is it possible to drive a track prepared car?